 Steenkamp (244) built further on the thoughts of Sonnekus and Swart (244, 113), and presents a method for performing a qualitative analysis of intelligence based on the New South African Individual Scale (NSAIS).
-In addition to the usual ways of administering and evaluating the "test", the following supplementary analyses are made (244, 108-131): a) language analysis; b) arithmetic analysis; c) memory analysis; d) global perception, where attention is given to intentionality, to affectivity, to attending, to tempo, to possible projections, and to giving assistance.
-An important contribution by Steenkamp is the incorporation of a pedagogical evaluation, as a result of, and as a complement to the quantitative and qualitative analysis of intelligence.
+In addition to the usual ways of administering and evaluating the "tests", the following supplementary analyses are made (244, 108-131): a) language analysis; b) arithmetic analysis; c) memory analysis; d) global perception, where attention is given to intentionality, to affectivity, to attending, to tempo, to possible projections, and to giving assistance.
+An important contribution by Steenkamp is the incorporation of a pedagogical evaluation resulting from and as a complementing the quantitative and qualitative analysis of intelligence.